pratikthanki/pratikthanki.github.io/index.md

 I like to write about various aspects of technology and computer science, have a read of my posts [here](./posts.html).

+This is my featured piece on observability for the Grafana Blog on how I leverage Grafana Cloud for my NFL play-by-play API: [How the FourthDown NFL play-by-play API measures its performance with Prometheus, Jaeger, and Grafana Cloud](https://grafana.com/blog/2021/02/05/how-the-fourthdown-nfl-play-by-play-api-measures-its-performance-with-prometheus-jaeger-and-grafana-cloud/)

 * * *